Drew Barrymore: Adult stardom and directorial debut (2000s)

+Continued screen work (2010s)

-Barrymore starred with Justin Long in Nanette Burstein's film Going the Distance.
+Barrymore starred with Justin Long in Nanette Burstein's film Going the Distance (2010).
 It follows a couple dealing the ups and downs of a long-distance relationship, while commuting between New York City and San Francisco.
 It garnered generally mixed reviews by critics, who summed it as "timelier and a little more honest than most romantic comedies", and budgeted at US$32 million, the film made US$40 million at the worldwide box office.

-On August 2, 2011, Barrymore directed the music video for the song "Our Deal," for the band Best Coast, which features Chloë Grace Moretz, Miranda Cosgrove, Tyler Posey, Donald Glover, Shailene Woodley and Alia Shawkat.
-Barrymore starred in the biopic film Big Miracle, which covers Operation Breakthrough, the 1988 international effort to rescue gray whales from being trapped in ice near Point Barrow, Alaska.
+On August 2, 2011, Barrymore directed the music video for the song "Our Deal", for the band Best Coast, which features Chloë Grace Moretz, Miranda Cosgrove, Tyler Posey, Donald Glover, Shailene Woodley, and Alia Shawkat.
+Barrymore starred in the biopic film Big Miracle (2012), which covers Operation Breakthrough, the 1988 international effort to rescue gray whales from being trapped in ice near Point Barrow, Alaska.
 Her character, Rachel Kramer, is based on Greenpeace activist Cindy Lowry.
 Despite a positive critical reception, the film flopped at the box office.